-My mood/symptom tracker is no longer a written paragraph of how I was feeling and detailing all my ailments, I found that exhausting and quite a negative process.
+I no longer write a paragraph about how I was feeling, detailing all my ailments - I found that exhausting and quite a negative process.
 I now have three circles on the right, representing my body, one for morning, one for midday and one for bed time.
 These are the times I take note of moods or symptoms.

 I draw faces on the circles to depict my mood and have a series of symbols I draw around the circles for various symptoms, only keeping track of the most debilitating ones: pain, stiffness, itching, exhaustion/weakness and bad brain fog/confusion.